denis-yuen/write_api_experiment/README.md

 This command interacts with the write API web service to perform several operations:
 1. Create GitHub and Quay.io repository if it doesn't exist based on the --id
-2. Create a new GitHub branch/tag/release (1.0 if version is not specified)
+2. Create/recreate a new GitHub branch/tag/release (1.0 if version is not specified)
-3. Upload Dockerfile to that specific version and build the image on Quay.io
+3. Upload the Dockerfile to the that version on GitHub and build the image on Quay.io
-4. Upload CWL descriptor files
+4. Upload the CWL descriptor files to that version on GitHub
-5. Upload secondary CWL descriptor if it was specified
+5. Upload secondary CWL descriptor to that version on GitHub if it was specified
-6. Output JSON object that contains the GitHub repo, Quay.io repo, and version number
+6. Output JSON object to stdout that contains the GitHub repo, Quay.io repo, and version number

 Sample Add Command Output:
 ```